moikas-code/deploy/README.md

-# Takolabs Mint
+# Takolabs Deploy

-Takolabs mint page is a utility that allows you to mint your nfts and then upload then export them to marketplaces like Opensea or Magic Eden.

-On this mint page, you can import an existing smart contract, or you can generate a new smart contract and then use it right within the takolabs mint tool.
+Takolabs Deploy page is designed to allow users to Create Collections that are Compatible with the rarible protocol.

 ## Getting Project Set Up